 Another theme of several presentations was how enterprises can measure the value of legal work broadly, and legal technology disciplines specifically.
 Legal departments and legal operations teams, once seen as cost centers, are now being acknowledged as driving efficiencies for organizations that can be measured as KPIs.

-Desire to mitigate risk
+Desire to migrate risk

 One panelist summed up another theme of the conference.
 When asked about his desired outcome for his organization, this legal operations professional had just two words: reduce risk.

 Risk was a hot topic for many breakout sessions and attendees generally.
 This makes sense in our world of rising cybersecurity threats but risks also arise from internal issues like document management.
 Without a good document management system, you risk not only a data leak but also the everyday hazards of having multiple copies of documents or not being able to find the right documents when needed.

 Several conference presentations highlighted best practices for successful technology deployment, including defining an executive sponsor for technology, identifying desired business outcomes, and focusing on user adoption.

 The importance of training for user adoption was a major theme.
 And not just any training—users need a personalized experience that acknowledges their challenges and shows how the new tech will address them.
 At iManage, we know that user adoption is critical.
 That’s why we are investing in programs and expert resources to help our corporate clients engage with users and enable broader adoption.
 Corporate users have a range of tools and technologies to choose from, and it’s important to meet users where they are for best results.

 In addition to the technology talk, this year’s conference addressed some major cultural hot topics.
 Diversity remains top of mind for many in the legal industry, and in response, CLOC offered several sessions on the importance of diversity and how to improve it in legal operations and the legal field more broadly.